Become a Tutor

 Do you need a break from studying?
 Do you love kids?
 Do you want to make a difference in a child’s life?
 If so, you’ve come to the right place!
 Make a difference in our community and become a Tutorial Project Tutor!

-Each semester between 100-200 JHU undergraduate students join the Tutorial Project and tutor elementary students in reading and math.
-The program is a success because of its tutors and the support of the entire Tutorial Project Staff!
-The staff is comprised of a JHU staff director, two student directors, several student organizers, and tutors.
+Each semester between 120-200 JHU undergraduate students join the Tutorial Project and tutor elementary school students in reading and math.
+The program is a success because of its tutors and the support of the entire Tutorial Project staff!
+The staff is comprised of a JHU staff director, two student directors, many student organizers, and tutors.

 If you are considering becoming a tutor, you need to be available on: